 What time does registration start?
 Overnight registration is 3-4 p.m. on Sunday afternoon.
 Please wear comfortable shoes because there is some walking involved in settling your camper in.
+Campers should wear their swimsuit so they can take their swim test.
 Day Camp registration is 8-8:45 a.m. on Monday morning.

 What time is pick up?
 Overnight pick up is at 5 p.m. on Friday afternoon.
 Please remember to see your child's counselor to sign-out and the camp nurse to pick up any medications.
 Day Camp pick up is 5 p.m. every day, Monday-Friday.
 Please remember to sign-out each day.